rgrempel/elm-route-url/README.md

 ### Mapping location changes to messages our app can respond to

-If you use the official [navigation](http://package.elm-lang.org/packages/elm-lang/navigation/latest) package in Elm 0.18 directly, you react to location changes by providing an argument to `Navigation.program` which converts a `Location` to a message your app can deal with.
-Those messages are then fed into your `update` function as the `Location` changes.
+If you use the official [browser](https://package.elm-lang.org/packages/elm/browser/latest/) package in Elm 0.19 directly, you react to location changes by providing two arguments to `Browser.application`: `onUrlRequest`, which converts a `UrlRequest` to a message your app can use to decide whether to permit the requested URL change; and `onUrlChange`, which converts a new `Url` to a message your app can deal with.
+Those messages are then fed into your `update` function as the `Url` changes.

 On the surface, elm-route-url works in a similar manner, except that it asks you to implement a function which returns a list of messages.